kubeslice-ent/egs-installation/README.md

          enable_install_additional_apps: true          # Set to true to enable additional apps installation

          # Enable custom applications
-         # Set this to true if you want to allow custom applications to be deployed.
+         enable_custom_apps: true                      # Set to true if you want to allow custom applications to be deployed
-         # This is specifically useful for enabling NVIDIA driver installation on your nodes.
-         enable_custom_apps: false

          # Command execution settings
-         # Set this to true to allow the execution of commands for configuring NVIDIA MIG.
+         run_commands: false                           # Set to true to allow the execution of commands for configuring NVIDIA MIG
-         # This includes modifications to the NVIDIA ClusterPolicy and applying node labels
-         # based on the MIG strategy defined in the YAML (e.g., single or mixed strategy).
-         run_commands: false
          ```

-         ⚙️ **Kubeslice Controller Configuration**

-         The controller installation is configured through the `kubeslice_controller_egs` section in your `egs-installer-config.yaml`:
+### 3. **🎮 Kubeslice Controller Installation Settings (Mandatory)**

+   **📌 Note: This section is MANDATORY for EGS installation.
+Configure the controller settings according to your environment.**

          ```yaml
          #### Kubeslice Controller Installation Settings ####